 The first time you see it, you wonder, “Is that . . . ?”
 You’re pretty sure it is, especially if you get the version with the flies buzzing around it.
 Then, you try to interpret its meaning.
+This is where emoji meanings come in.
 What could this person be trying to tell you with a poo’ emoji?

 And, yes, it is poo’ that I prefer to spell and say.
 The apostrophe replaces the final p here the way some people leave the final g off of words like livin’ and dyin’ and so forth.
 Like you and everyone else, I know what it is.
 I just choose to say it and spell it my way.
 It feels better to me, and how we feel about ourselves matters a lot, right?